Digital Risk Twin

 Core Features of a Digital Risk Twin

-• Automated Processes-By automating data exchange and analysis, a DRT reduces manual data entry and replication.
-This improves efficiency and accuracy in risk assessments and system optimizations.
+• Automated Processes — reduces manual data entry and replication, improving efficiency and accuracy in RAMS workflows.

 Challenges Addressed by a Digital Risk Twin